fahreziadh/arumi/README.md

 Instead of flashcards or generic chatbot windows, you practice inside rooms that look and feel like the real thing: email threads, Slack, GitHub issues, WhatsApp, Telegram, Discord, Teams, LinkedIn, and customer support chats.
 An AI persona plays the other side of the conversation.
 A coach reads every message you send and helps you sound natural.

+And it's BYOK: bring your own OpenRouter key and it's yours to run.
+Swap models from the admin panel (cheap-and-fast through frontier), watch exactly what every user costs you, and pay the provider directly.
+No markup, no lock-in.

 ## How it works

 1. **Pick a scene.** Ten formats, from formal email threads to casual chats, or describe your own scenario.